Bug #1735

 Bernhard AE6YN

-Updated by Dan Smith almost 5 years ago
+Updated by Dan Smith about 5 years ago

 - Chirp Version changed from 0.4.0 to daily